tex/filepicker/README.markdown

 			 * string / false (if directory)
 			 */
 			'fileType'	: 'image',

-			/* The date as a string that you want associated with this item (creation date or modified date).
-Can be any
-			 * JavaScript-readable string that can be passed into the Date() constructor.
-			 *
-			 * string
-			 */
-			'date'		: '2010-12-12 15:45:00'
 		},
 		{ ... } //more contents objects for the rest of the contents of the directory ]